exatrines/SplatoonWorkspace/docs/en/Endwalker/TOP/Scripts/P5_Dynamis_Sigma_Hello_World.md

 Cw: When the rear unit rotates clockwise; Ccw: When it rotates counterclockwise

-Waining: Because of how the mechanic, you cannot reposition by editing elements; use the configuration table instead.
+Warning: Because of how the mechanic works, you cannot reposition by editing elements; use the configuration table instead.

 ### Resolve BaitNear
 Near bait is resolved using the two players not assigned to any role in the table, instead of relying on markers.
-When enabled, the BaitNear1 and Bait2 options are hidden and tethers appear at both bait positions.
+When enabled, the BaitNear1 and BaitNear2 options are hidden and tethers appear at both bait positions.

 If your group uses an `/mk attack <me>` macro per player, Attack 5 and 6 may not apply; enabling this option is recommended.

 ## Sample configuration
-For Lilydoll macros strategy, press **Import Japanese Strat**.
+For LilyDoll macros strategy, press **Import Japanese Strat**.

 - [RaidPlan](https://raidplan.io/plan/u98293e225836jcy)
 - [Macro](https://jp.finalfantasyxiv.com/lodestone/character/34120564/blog/5178791/)